syncfusion-content/flutter-docs/Flutter/range-selector/overview.md

 ---
 layout: post
 title: Overview of Syncfusion Flutter Range Selector
 description: Syncfusion flutter range selector provides a rich set of features such as support for numeric and date values, tooltips, labels, and ticks.
-It also accepts any kind of child, including Charts.
 platform: flutter
 control: SfRangeSelector
 documentation: ug